BOOMfinity/GoThink/README.md

 This application was built with a focus on speed, friendliness and functionality.

-In the future we would like to add support for backups from the python driver, server migration (copy command) and 2-3 compression methods to choose from.
+In the future we want to add support for importing backups created with python driver, server migration (copy command) and more compression methods to choose from.

 # Installation